meranjith28/SSB/README.md

 •	SCI LAB

-Note: Keep all the switch faults in off position
+Note: Keep all the switch faults in off position.

 Algorithm